Yihan-Ling/MeetNow/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- Firebase: A backend-as-a-service platform for authentication and real-time data storage.
 - Other libraries and dependencies (listed in package.json).

 ## Contributing